 - Compensation for employees living outside of the U.S.

 - Salary amount in excess of $100,000 for each employee

 - Sick or family leave wages for which you received a credit under the Families First Coronavirus Response Act

 What can I use the money for?

 You can use your loan for any business expense.
 But if you use it for anything other than payroll costs, mortgage interest, rent, utilities or other eligible expenses during the eight to 24 weeks of coverage after getting the loan, you’ll have to pay the loan back.

 What are the terms of the loan?

 The CARES Act stipulates that the maximum interest rate lenders can charge is 4%.
 And the SBA has said that loans will be at 1%.

-Loan payments are deferred for six months and the full loan amount will be due in two years — though there’s no prepayment penalty if you repay the money sooner.
+For loans issued after June 5, 2020, payments are deferred for 10 months after the initial coverage period and the full loan amount will be due in five years — though there’s no prepayment penalty if you repay the money sooner.
 And keep in mind that if you meet all the requirements, you’ll be able to have the loan fully forgiven.